Emily sat cross-legged on

 Gwen laughed, and was immediately shushed by Odysseus.
 He held a finger to his ear.
 She listened, and heard the unmistakable sound of breathing.
 Together they moved across the library's wooden floor, trying to avoid any sudden creaks.
 The breathing was coming from the corner of the room, where the bookcases were divided by the entrance to a small alcove.
 Slowly and silently, they approached the row of bookcases and looked around the corner.

 They whipped their heads back.
 Then, sure they hadn't been seen, they took another look.

 Heaving in the centre of a collapsed pile of books was a man in his mid-50s.
 He sat staring down at his hands, his face obscured by his greying black hair.
 Gwen and Odysseus both instantly recognised him as a dishevelled version of the picture Kendra had shown them.

-Gwen shared a nervous glance with Odysseus before stepping forward.
-"Dr. Eumedeson?"
+Gwen shared a glance with Odysseus and stepping forward.
+"Dr Eumedeson?"

 His head snapped back to stare at Gwen with wild eyes.
-They were yellow and bloodshot, and looked at her as if he was going to pounce at any moment.
+They were yellow and bloodshot, and looked at her like a starving man looking at food.

 "My laboratory."
 He growled.
 "Take me to my laboratory.
 I need to activate the cur-AHHHH!!!!!"

 "Odysseus, take his other arm," ordered Gwen, as she put Eumedeson's left arm over her head to lift him.